gher-uliege/DINDiff.jl/README.md

 ## Data files

-A minimal NetCDF file for training has the following structure
+A minimal NetCDF file for training has the following structure:

 ```
 netcdf patches_64_64_0.8 {